💻 Work from Australia's most inspiring locations — explore day tours →

 Brisbane — Affordable Urban Base, Easy Escapes

 Brisbane offers everything a nomad needs — quality coworking spaces, affordable rent by Australian capital city standards, and easy day-trip access to the Gold Coast, Sunshine Coast, and Moreton Bay.
-The city's food scene, free cultural attractions at South Bank, and year-round sunshine make it an easy place to settle into a productive rhythm.
-Explore on weekends with a Cooee Brisbane Day Tour.
+The city's food scene, free cultural attractions at South Bank, and 280+ days of sunshine per year make it an easy place to settle into a productive rhythm.
+Explore on weekends with a Cooee Brisbane day tour.

 💰 Lower cost than Sydney/Melbourne 🏢 Rivercity Labs, Fishburners ☀️ 280+ sunny days/year

-Nomad tip: West End and Fortitude Valley have the highest concentration of cafes and coworking spaces — ideal neighbourhoods for a home base.
+Nomad tip: West End and Fortitude Valley have the highest concentration of cafes and coworking spaces.
+Hub Australia and Fishburners both offer day passes from $30 — ideal for trialling before committing.

 Tropical